kobiyoyo/kobiyoyo/README.md

 Here are some ideas to get you started:
 <pre>
 - 🔭 I’m currently working on Rail & React Projects
-- 🌱 I’m currently learning learning Django
+- 🌱 I’m currently learning Django
-- 👯 I’m looking to collaborate on Ruby on Rails
+- 👯 I’m looking to collaborate on Ruby on Rails & React projects
 - 🤔 I’m looking for a Job opportunity...
 - 💬 Ask me about anything
 - 📫 How to reach me: adamachubi@gmail.com